phatak-dev/blog/_drafts/kube-5.md

 {% endhighlight %}

-It should show the service runnig below.
+It should the service runnig below.

 {% highlight text %}